oracle/graal/docs/getting-started/graalvm-community/get-started-graalvm-community.md

 # Get Started with GraalVM

-Get started with GraalVM -- a high-performance JDK distribution.
+Get started with GraalVM -- is a high-performance JDK designed to accelerate Java application performance while consuming fewer resources.
+GraalVM offers two ways to run Java applications: on the HotSpot JVM with Graal just-in-time (JIT) compiler or as an ahead-of-time (AOT) compiled native exectuable.
-It is designed to accelerate the execution of applications written in Java and other JVM languages while also providing runtimes for JavaScript, Ruby, Python, and a number of other popular languages.
+Besides Java, it provides runtimes for JavaScript, Ruby, Python, and a number of other popular languages.
-GraalVM's polyglot capabilities make it possible to mix multiple programming languages in a single application while eliminating any foreign language call costs.
+GraalVM's polyglot capabilities make it possible to mix programming languages in a single application while eliminating any foreign language call costs.

 Here you will find information about installing GraalVM Community Edition, running basic applications with it, and adding support for accompanying features.
-Further, you will learn about the polyglot capabilities of GraalVM and see how to build platform-specific native executables of JVM-based applications.
+Further, you will learn about the polyglot capabilities of GraalVM and see how to build platform-specific native executables of Java applications.

 If you are new to GraalVM, we recommend starting with [Introduction to GraalVM](../../introduction.md), where you will find information about GraalVM's architecture, distributions available, supported platforms, core and additional features, and much more.